x`

 Once birds associate a structure with discomfort, they avoid it even when conditions appear unchanged.
 The learned response stays stronger than their memory of the space.

-New Routines Replace Old Ones
+New Roosting Patterns Replace Old Habits

 Birds establish new patterns elsewhere.
 After that shift, the original structure no longer exists in their daily behavior cycle.